Tuesday, December 15, 2020

 Art by Paul Marshall

 Analysis: the epic that wasn't, and one that wouldn't be anywhere near this list if it wasn't for the page count.
 It feels like a simple one-and-done Dredd that happens to have enough incident to stretch the whole thing to 10 episodes, rather than having any real theme to explore, or major ramifications for the city.
-And, apparently, this is exactly the genesis of the story - it was commissioned to fill the first 3 issues of a US comics version of Dredd, and as such the story it's telling is one that covers the basics of what Judge Dredd is about: a police trhiller set in a city full of oddballs in which the crimes are like today's but turned up to 11.
+And, apparently, this is exactly the genesis of the story - it was commissioned to fill the first 3 issues of a US comics version of Dredd, and as such the story it's telling is one that covers the basics of what Judge Dredd is about: a police thriller set in a city full of oddballs in which the crimes are like today's crimes, but turned up to 11.

 So, we get not just a new drug, but a drug that is actually an alien being (named an Ectasian, hence the title of the story).
 And we get our central antagonist, a man named Rohmer, who is killed, quite thoroughly, fairly early on, only to re-form and come back to life.

-Seeing a corpse twitch, awaken and heal up is never not satisfying!
+Seeing a corpse twitch, awaken, and heal up is never not satisfying!

 Art by Paul Marshall